-Taking the SAT is a great way to find out how ready you are for college and career.
-Just as important, taking the SAT connects you to College Board programs and services that can propel you toward the opportunities you've earned through your own hard work.
+Taking the SAT® is a great way to find out how ready you are for college and career.
+The test also connects you to College Board programs and services that can propel you to opportunities you've earned.
 We've created this guide to help you:

-- Become familiar with the test so that you're not surprised or confused on test day. - Learn the test directions.
+- Become familiar with the test so you're not surprised or confused on test day. - Learn the test directions.
 The directions for answering the questions in this guide are the same as those on the actual test. - Review the sample questions.
 The more familiar you are with the question formats, the more comfortable you'll feel when you see similar questions on the actual test.
-In particular, be sure to practice writing answers to the studentproduced response questions on the Math Test later in this guide.
-Find additional sample questions at sat.org. - Understand how the tests are scored. - Be aware of what you need to know about taking this test.
-Terms and conditions and other test security and fairness policies can be found after the sample questions.
+In particular, be sure to practice how to answer the student-produced response questions on the Math Test later in this guide. - Be aware of what you need to know about taking this test.
+You must agree to the SAT Terms and Conditions on page 51 on test day.
+These terms and conditions have information on: - Acceptable photo identification - · Required and prohibited items for testing - Acceptable and unacceptable calculators - Test security and fairness policies - Phone and electronic device policies - Privacy policies, including the use of student information